dballaelliott/site/content/_index.md

 Bayesian updating.
 In five of six recent studies, average effects are larger than–in several cases more than double–estimates in standard specifications.
 <!--  -->
+    <h3> Code [Under Construction] </h3>
+    An R package is under construction.
+Please email me for example code in R and Stata in the meantime!
     </div>
 </div>